spacelift-io/user-documentation/docs/vendors/terraform/external-modules.md

 ## Git repositories

 Git is by far the most popular external module source.
 This example will focus on [GitHub](https://www.terraform.io/docs/language/modules/sources.html#github){: rel="nofollow"} as the most popular one, but the advice applies to other VCS providers.
-In general, Terraform retrieves Git-based modules using one of the two supported transports - HTTPS or SSL.
+In general, Terraform retrieves Git-based modules using one of the two supported transports - HTTPS or SSH.
 Assuming your repository is private, you will need to give Spacelift credentials required to access it.

 ### Using HTTPS